Judge rules Robert F. Kennedy Jr.'s name will stay on Wisconsin ballot

 A judge has ruled that Robert F

-MADISON, Wis. -- Robert F. Kennedy Jr.'s name will remain on the presidential ballot in swing state Wisconsin, a judge ruled Monday after concluding that candidates must remain on the ballot unless they die.
+MADISON, Wis. -- A judge denied Robert F. Kennedy's request Monday to erase his name from the presidential ballot in swing state Wisconsin, ruling that state law requires candidates to remain on the ballot unless they die.

 Dane County Circuit Judge Stephen Ehlke's decision marks the latest twist in Kennedy's push to remove himself from ballots in key battleground states where the race between Republican Donald Trump and Democratic nominee Kamala Harris is tight.